krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2017.05.31    - version 1.1.4 =
+* Fix           - Added customer note to an order made with PaysonCheckout 2.0.
+* Fix           - Added support to limit countries that can be chosen under "OTHER".
+* Fix           - Added compatibility functions to make PaysonCheckout 2.0 compatible with WooCommerce 3.0.

 = 2017.04.06	- version 1.1.3 =
 * Fix			- WC 3.0 fix.
 Order lines sent to Payson now fetched from cart instead of local order.